Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

 2) The provisions of this paragraph shall not apply to learner-driver permits.

 1. Domestic legislation may limit the period of validity of a domestic driving permit.
-The period of validity of an international permit shall be either no more than three years after the date of issue or until the date of expiry of the domestic driving permit, whichever is earlier.
+The period of validity of an international permit shall be either no more than three years afthe date of issue or until the date of expiry of the domestic driving permit, whichever is earlier.

 1. <a name="article 42"></a>Notwithstanding the provisions of paragraphs 1 and 2: